fontanf/knapsacksolver/README.md

 - Only optimal value `opt_dpreaching/main`
 - With solution `opt_bellman/main -a 1`

+## Branch-and-bound

-## Branch-and-bound *(See "Knapsack Problem", 2.4 Branch-and-Bound - Kellerer et al., 2004)*
+- Primal Branch-and-bound (the classical one) *(See "Knapsack Problem", 2.4 Branch-and-Bound - Kellerer et al., 2004)*
   - Implementation with a recursive function (default) `opt_bab/main -a rec`
   - Implementation with a stack simulating a recusrive function `opt_bab/main -a stack`
+- Primal-Dual Branch-and-bound `opt_babprimaldual/main` *(See "Knapsack Problem", 5.1.4 Branch-and-Bound Implementations - Kellerer et al., 2004)*